mfkiwl/raisin64-docs/_sources/cpu/isa.rst

    :hspace: 700
    :bits: 64

-All register and immediate type instructions (with the exception of branch instructions) from the 32-bit instruction formats are available in the unified 64S format.
-When these smaller instructions are encountered by the Raisin64, they are internally expanded into canonical 64S format before being passed onto the rest of the processor.
-This 64-bit format has space for 4 registers (allowing for instructions like MUL) in addition to 32-bits of immediate data (for shifting and bitwise operations).
+All register and immediate type instructions (except the immediate type branch and jump instructions) are available in the unified 64S format.
+When smaller width instructions are encountered by the Raisin64, they are internally expanded into canonical 64S format before being passed onto the rest of the processor.
+This 64-bit format has space for 4 registers (allowing for instructions like MUL) in addition to 32-bits of immediate data for shifting, bitwise, and ordinary  immediate operations).

 64J - 64-bit Jump Format